CholsaKosal/Speech_to_Action_Robotic_Drawing_Application_Locally/README.md

 ### 3.4.
 Testing Robot Communication

-1. Ensure your GOFA CRB 15000 robot controller is powered on and connected to the same network as your development PC.
+1. Ensure your GOFA CRB 15000 robot controller simulation/real controller is powered on.
 2. Verify the robot controller's IP address and port match the settings in your backend's `config.py`.
 3. Use the application's UI or voice commands to initiate actions that involve robot communication.
 4. Monitor backend logs for connection status and command exchange.
 5. If using RobotStudio for simulation, ensure it's running and configured to listen for socket connections from your application.

+### 3.5.
+Mobile Upload via QR Code
+When you scan the QR code now, the URL will be `https://...`.
+Your phone's browser will show a security warning because the certificate is self-signed (not from a trusted authority).
+This is expected and safe for local development. **You must accept the risk and proceed to the page** for the upload to work.

 ## 4. Other Necessary Information for Development